 Cognition encompasses the mental processes that allow learners to acquire, process, and retain knowledge.
 Think of it as the engine room of learning, where the fundamental work happens.

-Learners use working memory to manipulate information temporarily.
-A Year 3 learner adds 347 + 168, holding both numbers in mind.
-Attention helps learners filter key information (Cowan, 2008).
-Long-term memory stores facts and procedures (Baddeley, 2003; Gathercole, 2019).
+Learners use working memory to hold and use information for a short time.
+For example, a Year 3 learner adds 347 + 168 while keeping both numbers in mind.
+Attention helps learners focus on the key information (Cowan, 2008).
+Working memory supports the temporary holding and manipulation of information during these tasks (Baddeley, 2003).

-These processes are crucial for learning (Anderson, 1983).
-Problem-solving uses prior knowledge to overcome new hurdles.
-Learners process language to understand written text (Chomsky, 1965).
-Pattern recognition spots links between ideas (Rumelhart & McClelland, 1986).
+These processes are important for learning (Anderson, 1983).
+In problem-solving, learners use prior knowledge to overcome new hurdles.
+Learners process language so they can understand written text (Chomsky, 1965).
+Pattern recognition helps learners spot links between ideas (Rumelhart & McClelland, 1986).

 In your classroom, cognition manifests in observable behaviours.
 A Reception child sounding out phonemes to decode 'cat'.
 A Year 6 learner recalling the 8 times table.
-A GCSE student applying the quadratic formula.
+A GCSE learner applying the quadratic formula.

 Cognitive processes become automatic after learners master them.
-Fluent readers don't consciously decode each letter, (LaBerge & Samuels, 1974).
-Their minds manage mechanics, while attention goes to meaning (Posner & Snyder, 1975; Schneider & Shiffrin, 1977).
+Fluent readers do not consciously decode each letter, (LaBerge & Samuels, 1974).
+Their minds handle the mechanics.
+This leaves attention free for meaning (Posner & Snyder, 1975; Schneider & Shiffrin, 1977).

 But cognition alone has limitations.
 Learners can memorise multiplication facts yet struggle with word problems requiring strategic thinking.
 They can identify features of persuasive writing yet write unconvincing arguments.
 Cognitive skills provide the tools, but someone needs to decide which tool to use when.